 The Amazon River is something you must see in your lifetime!
 It is renowned for its astounding beauty, incredible biodiversity, and the vibrant cultures along its banks.

-Located right on the Amazon River, Iquitos is a destination catered for adventurous travelers with a love for nature.
-Iquitos, the gateway to the Amazon, is the perfect addition to your Peru itinerary.
+Located right on the Amazon River, Iquitos is a destination catered to adventurous travelers with a love for nature.
+Iquitos, the gateway to the Amazon, is the perfect addition to your Machu Picchu tour.

 - Overview: Why You Should Go to Iquitos